Skip to content

 The Department of Education (DE)

-DE sets the rules for how children are registered, how places are allocated, and how councils run the Central Registration and Enrolment Scheme (CRES).
+DE sets the rules for how children are registered, how places are allocated, and how councils run the Central Registration Scheme (CRS).
 These rules help make registration consistent across Victoria.

 Free Sessional Kindergarten gives families 15 hours of kindergarten each week at no (or low) cost, with funding provided directly to services by the Victorian Government.
 This applies to both sessional and integrated kindergarten programs.